VERSE-Equity/Toolkit-DHS/README.md

-### About the VERSE-DHS Repository
+### About the Toolkit-DHS Repository
 <p>This repository contains the most up-to-date generic VERSE Equity Tool for DHS data analysis.
-It should only be used as a <strong>reference</strong> and should not be altered in any way.</p>
+It can be used, edited, and shared with proper credit, following the <a href="#license">MIT license</a>.</p>
 <p>Customizable versions of the VERSE Equity Tool exist in other repositories.
 Please contact Mr. Gatien de Broucker to access or set up a separate repository: <a href="mailto:gdebroucker@jhu.edu">gdebroucker@jhu.edu</a></p>

 <p align="right">(<a href="#top">back to top</a>)</p>